 Certificate in Bereavement Awareness.

 Certificate in Couple Counselling.

-Current DBS certificate for working with both young people and adults.
+Current DBS certificate for working with adults.

 Areas of counselling I deal with